 Mirror X 4

-Take corner designs and perfectly set them in all four corners of the hoop.
+Take corner designs and perfectly set them in all four corners of the embroidery hoop.

-Create a circular composition out of your designs.
+Create a circular composition out of your embroidery designs.

 Unique effect to create copies of your designs, including lettering, for neat effects on large spaces.

-This incredibly useful product has been included with Enthusiast!
+The incredibly useful knockdown stitch tool has been included as an exclusive tool in Enthusiast!

 When sewing on terry or any fabric with loops and nap, generally a topping stabilizer is used.
-These can be helpful, but have a limitation: They do not hold down the nap past the actual stitch, which means outlines can be lost in the surrounding fabric.
-Using Knockdown you can create a global underlay for the entire design.
+These can be helpful, but have a limitation: They do not hold down the nap after the design is stitched and the item is watched, which means outlines can be lost in the surrounding fabric.
+Using Knockdown Stitches you can create a global underlay for the entire design.
 The underlay extends a few millimeters past the edge of the design, which helps the overall effect.

 The color grabber tool will let you click in any window and pick up whatever color is under the cursor.
 This is very useful when you are building a thread palette from a document such as a .pdf or a thread manufacturer’s webpage.
 If you want to adjust the color visually, use the HSV (Hue, Saturation, Value) sliders until you get a color that you like.